hkirk/swtafp-slides/slides/08/architecture.md

 ```

 * <!-- .element: class="fragment" --> 'getReservedSeats' has sideeffect
-    * signature shows no sign of being impure
+    * signature is not honest

 ----